Boeing C-17 Globemaster III: Development difficulties

 A static test of the C-17 wing in October 1992 resulted in its failure at 128% of design limit load, below the 150% requirement.
 Both wings buckled rear to the front and failures occurred in stringers, spars, and ribs.
-Some $100 million were spent to redesign the wing structure; the wing failed at 145% during a second test in September 1993.
+Some $100 million was spent to redesign the wing structure; the wing failed at 145% during a second test in September 1993.
 A review of the test data, however, showed that the wing was not loaded correctly and did indeed meet the requirement.
 The C-17 received the "Globemaster III" name in early 1993.
 In late 1993, the Department of Defense (DoD) gave the contractor two years to solve production issues and cost overruns or face the contract's termination after the delivery of the 40th aircraft.
 By accepting the 1993 terms, McDonnell Douglas incurred a loss of nearly US$1.5 billion on the program's development phase.

 In March 1994, the Non-Developmental Airlift Aircraft program was established to procure a transport aircraft using commercial practices as a possible alternative or supplement to the C-17.
 Initial material solutions considered included: buy a modified Boeing 747-400 NDAA, restart the C-5 production line, extend the C-141 service life, and continue C-17 production.
-The field eventually narrowed to: the Boeing 747-400, the Lockheed Martin C-5D, and the McDonnell Douglas C-17.
-The NDAA program was initiated after the C-17 program was temporarily capped at a 40-aircraft buy pending further evaluation of C-17 cost and performance and an assessment of commercial airlift alternatives.
+The field eventually narrowed to: the Boeing 747-400 (provisionally named the C-33), the Lockheed Martin C-5D, and the McDonnell Douglas C-17.
+The NDAA program was initiated after the C-17 program was temporarily capped at a 40-aircraft buy (in December 1993) pending further evaluation of C-17 cost and performance and an assessment of commercial airlift alternatives.